 Hello and welcome.
 I am an artist living and working in Asheville, NC.
+I have loved these mountains daily and never tire of their beauty.
 My first career was as a Forest Ranger/Firefighter/Wilderness and Park Ranger.
-After years out in the field, I decided to become a mother (that funny thing that happens biologically happens when women reach their late 20's).
-To stay afloat and still be with my child, I set my botanical art off to the side and out of reach as I opened of my own in-home day care.
-Following self directed employment, I decided to work locally as a Newborn Nurse, but had no idea it would last several decades.
+After years in the field of natural resources and recreation, I decided I wanted to become a mother.
+To support myself and my child, I opened and operated my own in-home day care.
+Following years of self employment, I decided to earn credentials and work locally in Newborn Nursing, but had no idea I would stay several decades in my role on the Mother Baby Unit.
 Today, when I recall the care shared with over 10,000 families, I feel satisfied.
-I learned the art of effectively offering support and encouragement.
-A gift to have touched so many lives during a vulnerable time.
-In the medical world, I rose through the ranks, but at home my youngest daughter consumed my time with heart surgery after heart surgery.
-I exited hospital employment when I could no longer tolerate the avoidable injury inflicted on new families.
-Mission Hospital sold to HCA, and yes the ‘C’ stands for Corporation, $ in medicine, not thanks.
-I seem to be out of the wrong place at the right time, I served plenty, with 4,000 babies born annually.
+I learned the art of offering deep support and encouragement.
+What a gift to have touched so many lives.
+In the medical world, I rose slowly through the ranks, while at home my youngest daughter health concerns consumed my time with heart surgery after heart surgery.
+I exited hospital employment when I could no longer tolerate the ethics choices I witnessed at Mission Hospital, I spoke truth to power, got myself fired, it was time to move on, sometimes change just has to happen.

-Enter Third phase of life, moving ever toward becoming a working artist.
-I earned my Associate of Fine Arts in Visual Arts Degree, 40 years to the month from when I strolled across a similar stage at NC State University for my Forestry Degree!
-I love to dance.
-After being distracted by mud, and having produced two large commissions, I find my self completely enthralled with painting the nature world outdoors.
+Enter the third phase of life, working toward becoming a working artist.
+I earned an Associate of Fine Arts in Visual Arts Degree, 40 years from when I sauntered across the stage at NC State University for my Bachelor of Forestry Degree.
+Now a prolific plein air painter, I have found what I would consider my true life's calling.

-You can imagine the joy in this Ranger's heart … my two favorites in culmination of desire.
+You can imagine the joy in this Ranger's heart … to be outdoor and painting.

-Remembering the strong body of my youth, and working to keep it fully functional, I took a job as a wellness coach at a boutique YMCA with the best views in Asheville, charging community, lifting weights and walking with people as they work toward their aspirations.
+Remembering the strong body of my youth, I'm working to keep it fully functional, I took a job as a wellness coach at the Woodfin YMCA, best views in Asheville, and spend my time there charging community, lifting weights, giving my heart a good burst of O2 and walking alongside people as they work toward their own goals and aspirations.
+It's kinda fun.
+Recently we blended a community art show with a fund raiser for the Y, talk about a Win/win.

 I love my time immersed in nature, walking and meditating, swimming in cold streams.
-When evening arrives, I usually make time to read, real books.
+When evening arrives, I usually make time to read books.
 I successfully escaped the internet social media addiction, just as Hurricane Helene was dying down, so I apologize but my instagram is no longer available.
-You can find my work at various arts events, in my home brimming with work, or here: https://lindakwelsh.myportfolio.com/work
+You can find my work at various arts events throughout the community and my home brimming with original art work, Next few shows:

 Call 828-775-9995 or email me: lindawelsh01@gmail.com